JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/access-control/README.md

 The hypothetical login experience is as follows: the user is prompted to enter his username, if recognized, a random code is sent via SMS to his registered mobile phone.
 The user is asked to enter the code, if codes match, the user authenticates successfully.

-**Note**: This is a toy example - not a recommedation on how user authentication should be in practice.
+**Note**: This is a toy example - not a recommendation on how user authentication should be in practice.

 ## Project dissection